gatsbyjs/gatsby-pl/docs/docs/gatsby-cli.md

 ---
-title: Commands (Gatsby CLI)
+title: Komendy (Gatsby CLI)
 tableOfContentsDepth: 2
 ---

-The Gatsby command line tool (CLI) is the main entry point for getting up and running with a Gatsby application and for using functionality including like running a development server and building out your Gatsby application for deployment.
+Interfejs wiersza poleceń Gatsby (CLI) to główny punkt wejściowy do rozpoczęcia pracy nad aplikacją Gatsby oraz do używania funkcjonalności, takich jak uruchamianie serwera deweloperskiego czy budowanie wersji produkcyjnej twojej aplikacji Gatsby.

 _We provide similar documentation available with the gatsby-cli [README](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/README.md), and our [cheat sheet](/docs/cheat-sheet/) has all the top CLI commands ready to print out._

-## How to use gatsby-cli
+## Jak używać gatsby-cli

-The Gatsby CLI (`gatsby-cli`) is packaged as an executable that can be used globally.
-The Gatsby CLI is available via [npm](https://www.npmjs.com/) and should be installed globally by running `npm install -g gatsby-cli` to use it locally.
+Gatsby CLI (`gatsby-cli`) is packaged as an executable that can be used globally.
+Gatsby CLI jest dostępne poprzez [npm](https://www.npmjs.com/) i powinno być zainstalowane globalnie poprzez uruchomienie komendy `npm install -g gatsby-cli` żeby móc używać go lokalnie.

-Run `gatsby --help` for full help.
+Uruchom komendę `gatsby --help` w celu uzyskania pełnej pomocy.

 You can also use the `package.json` script variant of these commands, typically exposed _for you_ with most [starters](/docs/starters/).
 For example, if you want to make the [`gatsby develop`](#develop) command available in your application, open up `package.json` and add a script like so: